opendistro/for-elasticsearch-docs/docs/elasticsearch/index-alias.md

 Since you can switch the indices an alias points to at any time, referring to indices using aliases in your applications allows you to reindex your data without any downtime.

-Index aliases are point-in-time based so they only point to the current index.
-Aliases are NOT automatically updated when indices that are added to an alias are changed later.
+Index aliases are point-in-time based, so they only point to the current index.
+Aliases are automatically updated when indices that are added to an alias are changed later.
 {: .note }

 ---